-Level II Trauma Center
+Level II Trauma Center and Primary Stroke Center

 Many people have the misconception that trauma care involves only the ambulance system and the emergency department, but it actually involves much more.
-As a trauma center, GSH provides all the resources needed to care for injured patients from the pre-hospital phase through the rehabilitation phase, including staff, equipment and expertise.
+As a trauma center, CHI Health Good Samaritan provides all the resources needed to care for injured patients from the pre-hospital phase through the rehabilitation phase, including staff, equipment and expertise.
 Care of trauma patients is a team effort involving everyone in the hospital from housekeeping to X-ray, and from pharmacy to physicians.

 The trauma program serves as an educational and clinical resource for local and regional trauma service providers, including physicians, nurses, paramedics and other clinical personnel involved in the care of injured patients.
 This is accomplished through such activities as workshops, presentations and regularly updated mailings to communities in the surrounding referral area.

 In addition, trauma prevention efforts in Kearney and surrounding communities help boost public awareness through many forums including bike rodeos, classes promoting responsible decision-making -- seat belt use and drinking and driving, car seat safety and numerous other programs.